DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/traffic-governance/destination-rules.md

 - LoadBalancer

-    By default, Istio uses round-robin load balancing strategy, where each instance in the pool gets requests in turn.
+    By default, Istio uses round-robin load balancing policy, where each instance in the pool gets requests in turn.
 Istio also supports the following load balancing models, which can be specified in DestinationRule for the traffic flowing to a specific service or service subset: